Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: More Visualization Results

 \textbf{More Visualization on Cityscapes-VPS.} In Fig.~\ref{fig:more_vis_city}, we present more visual examples on Cityscaeps VPS dataset.
 Compared with Ground Truth, our method can segment and track well for each pixel for various scale object inputs.
 We use the Swin-base model for visualization.

 \textbf{More Visualization on KITTI-STEP.} In Fig.~\ref{fig:more_vis_step}, we give more visual results on the KITTI-STEP validation set.
 On both clips, Video-KNet shows convincing results.

 \textbf{Failure Cases Analysis.} In Fig.~\ref{fig:vis_step_failure}, we present three failure cases of our Video K-Net.
-The first case is the tracking failure case where the car moves fast in remote scene and then there is an id switch.
+The first case is the tracking failure case where the car moves fast in remote scene and then there is an ID switch.
 We believe adding motion cues will improve this case.
 The last two cases show the segmentation errors.
 The first is because the color of cars' window is similar to the ground.
 The second is caused by less training cases: bike on the truck, which makes network hard to predict.

 \textbf{Border Impact.} Our work pushes the boundary of video segmentation algorithms through simplicity and effectiveness.
 Since most applications are the video input, this work could also ease and accelerate the model production in real-world applications, such as in autonomous driving.
-Due to limited dataset size, we do not evaluate the robustness of the proposed method on corrupted video inputs.
+Due to the limited dataset size, we do not evaluate the robustness of the proposed method on corrupted video inputs or extremely long video inputs.